bajuwa/ComicCompiler/README.md

 **Shorthand:** -m [number]
 **Longhand:** --whitespace-break-mode [number]
 **Default:** 0
 The "mode" that the script uses to detect where to split up pages.
+In general, the script will continue to combine images until it  reaches your specified **Minimum Page Height** requirement.
+After that requirement is hit, it will then start looking for *whitespace* to break on.
+This mode setting controls how the script tries to find these break points.
-**Mode 0:** This is the simplest mode and runs in just a few seconds.
-After reaching your specified **Minimum Page Height** requirement, it will then keep adding images to the page until it adds an image the *ends in a single line of whitespace*.
+**Mode 0:** This is the simplest mode and runs the fastest.
+It will try to break pages when it adds an image that *ends in a single line of whitespace*.
 This means that if your series of images often split panels across images, you will likely generate randomly long page files.
 If that's the case, then use mode 1 instead.
 **Mode 1:** This is a more complex algorithm that could take a bit longer as it may need to search the entire image for a breakpoint instead of just the last line of the file.
 While this mode takes longer, it often produces more consistent page sizes as it can better handle long unbroken panels or images that don't neatly cut between panels.

 ### Break Point Row Check Increments
 **Shorthand:** -bi [text]